Litigation – Why It’s Best To Protect Yourself From The Outset

 The best way to prevent it is to protect your business from the outset.
 However, if you do find yourself in this unenviable position, don’t bury your head in the sand and let it get to court.

 It’s a much better idea, for all concerned, to find a way to settle the dispute.
-The best way is through compromise, negotiation, or finding common ground where both parties can get something of value from the situation.
+The best way is through compromise, negotiation, or finding common ground.
+That way both parties can get something of value from the situation.
 It will also be a lot cheaper (financially and emotionally).

 Why is this litigation happening?